We pulled together this list of our 80 favorite PowerPoint keyboard shortcuts together because…

 56. Open the Outline View in full screen

-Holding the CTRL and SHIFT keys, and clicking on the Normal View icon in the lower right-hand corner of your screen will open up the Outline View in full screen.
+Holding the CTRL and SHIFT keys, and clicking on the Slide Sorter View icon in the lower right-hand corner of your screen will open up the Outline View in full screen.

 57. Run a mini presentation